 Ghost towns provide a unique opportunity to experience nature at its most remote.
 While they don’t allow visitors inside buildings, there are still plenty of opportunities to see remnants of old lives.
 Ghost towns often feature preserved homes, schools, churches, businesses, and graveyards.
 They’re usually located outside cities and rural areas, but many urbanites visit these sites to enjoy the solitude.

 Ghost towns dot Texas’ landscape like tumbleweeds.
-They’re often located near major cities, providing visitors with the chance to explore history at its finest.
-These abandoned places offer a glimpse into another era, but they aren’t just empty shells; many contain museums, restaurants, shops, hotels, saloons, theaters, churches, schools, cemeteries, courthouses, jails, banks, livery stables, and train depots.
+They’re often located near major cities, allowing visitors to explore history at its finest.
+These abandoned places offer a glimpse into another era, but they aren’t just empty shells; many contain museums, restaurants, shops, hotels, saloons, theaters, churches, schools, cemeteries, courthouses, jails, banks, livery stables, train depots.

 Located 75 miles west of downtown Fort Worth, right off Interstate 20, Thurber is a perfect square one for ghost town newbies and a favorite for ghost town vets.
-To see the town’s towering smokestack, after 100 years still standing tall and proud at 128 feet, alone is worth the drive.
+The drive is worth seeing the town’s towering smokestack after 100 years, still standing tall and proud at 128 feet.

 Once the largest city between Fort Worth and El Paso, the company-owned town was built in 1886 by the Johnson Coal Company and, two years later, was purchased by Texas and Pacific Coal Company.
 Trollope’s mining operation provided fuel for the coal-burning locomotives of numerous railroads of the day, including the Santa Fe and Texas & Pacific.